-Additional Considerations for Projects focusing on Unemployed or Underemployed Workers:
+Additional Considerations for Projects Focusing on Unemployed or Underemployed Workers:

-- Trainee testing and assessment is provided to ensure training and employability plans are in place prior to instruction. - Instruction is task-specific and designed to prepare the individual for a customer service occupation in the shortest time possible. - Instruction is based on job task analysis and is performance-based. - Specific employers and available jobs are identified prior to instruction. - Certificates of proficiency or industry-recognized credentials are provided to all trainees completing training and demonstrating the required competency(s). - The applicant will provide trainee follow-up to determine success after training. - Provide a clear statement of placement goals that are supported by letters from the employer(s).
-OSD recommends that organizations strive for 85% placement in jobs, when competencies are demonstrated, that pay at least 200% of individual federal poverty level (\$11.05) wages.
+- Trainee testing and assessment is provided to ensure training and employability plans are in place prior to instruction. - Instruction is task-specific and designed to prepare the individual for the occupations identified in this GPA in the shortest time possible. - Instruction is based on job task analysis and is performance-based. - > Specific employers and related available jobs are identified in the application. - Certificates of proficiency or industry-recognized credentials are provided to all trainees completing training and demonstrating the required competencies. - > The applicant will provide trainee follow-up to determine success and placement after training. - Provide a clear statement of placement goals that are supported by commitment letters from the employers.
+In general, OSD recommends that organizations strive for 85 percent placement in unemployed projects when competencies are demonstrated, and pay at least 200 percent of individual federal poverty level (\$11.05) wages.
+Applications that do not meet these goals should provide support as to why they cannot be met.